 First, I found it surprisingly really easy to get around all of the cities we visited with English.
 Luckily enough, I know enough French to be comfortable in Paris and we have friends living in Prague, so Germany was the only worry.
 But it was easy!
 Everyone we met in Germany spoke English and was overly accommodating.

 Here’s a tip though, in case you missed my post on the best travel apps to download.
 Download Google Translate before you go on your vacation.
-That way you have the wifi/data to do so, and you can download different language to make them available offline.
+That way you have the wifi/data to do so, and you can download different languages to make them available offline.
 To do this, go to “Settings” and then “Offline Translation”.
 Hit the plus sign in the top right corner to choose a language to download.
 While digital translation is never perfect, this will be very useful when wandering around reading signs and ordering off of menus.

 One more thing – English-led tours are also very common and easy to find.
 We did two tours with Radius Tours in Munich and loved them.
 In other places, like Disneyland Paris, they offered headphones through which you can choose which language to hear the information in.
 Awesome!
 English is also commonly seen on signs in the airports and museums.
 So don’t worry too much. 🙂